-b.
-The Company depends on a major suppliers to supply certain components and services for the production of its products or providing services.
+- d.
+The ongoing Coronavirus pandemic that first surfaced in China and is spreading throughout the world has had an adverse effect on our industry and the markets in which we operate (see Note 17 "Subsequent events" for additional information). - e.
+The Company has three major customers which accounted for 39% of revenues for the year ended December 31, 2019 (see also Note 15(d)). - f.
+The Company depends on major suppliers to supply certain components and services for the production of its products or providing services.
 If these suppliers fail to deliver or delay the delivery of the necessary components or services, the Company will be required to seek alternative sources of supply.
 A change in suppliers could result in manufacturing delays or services delays which could cause a possible loss of sales and additional incremental costs and, consequently, could adversely affect the Company's results of operations and financial position.

-NOTE 2: - SIGNIFICANT ACCOUNTING POLICIES
+NOTE 2:- SIGNIFICANT ACCOUNTING POLICIES